-The City of East Lansing is excited to celebrate Black heritage by hosting a Children's Cultural Concert Series, which will feature three Saturdays of live musical entertainment for children of all ages.
+The City of East Lansing is excited to celebrate diversity by hosting a Children's Cultural Concert Series, which will feature three Saturdays of live musical entertainment for children of all ages.
 Additional details about the concerts are provided below: